 Intrauterine Insemination (IUI) at the Center for Reproductive Medicine

 One of the most time-tested forms of fertility treatment, artificial insemination involves the introduction of sperm into the female reproductive system through means other than intercourse.
-Today, the most common form of artificial insemination is intrauterine insemination (IUI), offered at our Orlando, Florida practice, which involves placing the sperm directly into the uterine cavity.
+Today, the most common form of artificial insemination is intrauterine insemination (IUI), offered at our Winter Park, Florida practice, which involves placing the sperm directly into the uterine cavity.

 Indications for Artificial Insemination